Agile Project Management Course (Agile PM) Foundation & Practitioner With Exams

-Based upon DSDM, an Agile Project Management course in London will equip you with an understanding of how to apply Agile philosophy and techniques to deliver projects faster whilst still meeting the quality expected.
+Based upon DSDM, an Agile Project Management virtual classroom course will equip you with an understanding of how to apply Agile philosophy and techniques to deliver projects faster whilst still meeting the quality expected.

-More information about Agile PM training courses and certification
+More information about Agile Project Management training courses

 What is Agile Project Management?